AbsaOSS/login-service/README.md

 More info on the Actuator Info Service can be found here: https://reflectoring.io/spring-boot-info-endpoint/

 ## git.properties
-An example git.properties file has also been included ("example.git.properties"), simply rename it to "git.properties" in order to make use of it in the info endpoint.
+An example git.properties file has also been included (`example.git.properties`), simply rename it to `git.properties` in order to make use of it in the info endpoint.
-If you wish to generate an accurate git.properties file, you can do so in 2 ways:
+If you wish to generate an accurate `git.properties file`, you can do so in 2 ways:

-1) Setting the "logingw.rest.config.generate-git-properties" to true.
+1) Setting the `logingw.rest.config.git-info.generate-git-properties` to `true` will display newly generated git information.
-   This will generate a new file with updated git information on application startup.
+   Additionally setting `logingw.rest.config.git-info.generate-git-properties-file` to `true` will generate a new file with the updated git information on application startup.
-2) by running the test found under package "za.co.absa.logingw.rest.actuator.tooling" called GitPropertiesGenerator.scala In order to run the test the line (line 30) that reads as:
+2) By manually adjusting and running the test in `za.co.absa.logingw.rest.actuator.tooling.GitPropertiesGenerator.scala` In order to run the test the line (line 30) that reads as:
    ```
    ignore should "generate git.properties file" in {